 Gravitational waves are disturbances in the space-time metric and are caused by the motion of mass in the universe.
 They are a consequence of Einstein’s theory of General Relativity, with their existence demonstrated through timing observations of double neutron star binaries, resulting in the award of the 1993 Nobel Prize.
-More recently, they have been directly detected by the LIGO/VIRGO collaboration, with the 2017 Nobel Prize awarded for this watershed moment in the history of Physics.
+They were directly detected by the LIGO/VIRGO collaboration, with the 2017 Nobel Prize awarded for this watershed moment in the history of Physics.
 The IPTA joins a worldwide team of researchers aiming to characterize the GW universe across the GW spectrum and in coordination with electromagnetic observations with telescopes world-wide.

 Ground-based experiments (operational)